Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

 with one-dimensional vector spaces $\mbox{span}\{r^{\alpha-\mu}\}$ and $\mbox{span}\{r^{\alpha-\mu}\}$: it was successfully verified that the ratio of the components of the discrete $\delta W^1$ and $\delta W^2$ is the one of the corresponding right eigenvector (results not shown here).

-On the contrary, if the source term is located in the subsonic bubble or if one of the three curves enters the subsonic bubble, then the support of the flow perturbation includes this complete subsonic area in agreement with the elliptic nature of the equations \cite[chap.~11]{And_03}.
+On the contrary, if a \clon{$\delta R^1$, $\delta R^2$ or $\delta R^4$} source term is located in the subsonic bubble or if one of the three curves enters the subsonic bubble, then the support of the flow perturbation includes this complete subsonic area in agreement with the elliptic nature of the equations \cite[chap.~11]{And_03}. \clon{A $\delta R^3$ perturbation, conversely, affects the region along the streamline downstream the location of the source, even if located in a subsonic zone.}